gmihaila/unt_hpc/jupyter_notebook/chrome_jupyter_notebook.md

-# Talon Jupyter Notebook on Google Chrome
+# Talon Jupyter Notebook on Google Chrome  (interactive session)

 ## Open new tab on Google Chrome browser